 Peace & Quiet And Your Hobby

-‘Twitchers’ visit Winterton in great numbers all year round.
+‘Twitchers’ visit Winterton-on-Sea in great numbers all year round.
 The Dunes and the surrounding area in Norfolk are home to 30% of the UK’s breeding population.
-And adding to that a great number of migratory birds flock to the beaches, dunes and wetlands north of Winterton.
+And adding to that a great number of migratory birds flock to the beaches, dunes and wetlands north of Winterton-on-Sea

-If you are keen to set yourself up in serious bird watching mode then a very good site to get advice and buy quality equipment is Bargain Optics.
+If you are a keen or dedicated wildlife photographer then Winterton-on-Sea is the perfect location for you to enhance your digital skills or build a spectacular image library.
 Either way, the perfect location for your bird watching experience is Henrys Cottage, even the extensive garden attracts many visitors and the cottage is only a few minutes away from the nearby dunes and the protected Little Tern nesting colony.

 Please check for any promotional offers that could well be available for midweek or off-season nights, especially tailored for twitchers and bird-watchers wishing to visit the RSPB sanctuary in Winterton-on-Sea.
 Details are usually found on my Henrys Cottage Facebook Page and will give you a discount code that can be used when making a booking enquiry.
 Click the OFFERS tab in Facebook.